Local number portability: United States

 LNP was first implemented in the US upon the establishment of the original Number Portability Administration Center (NPAC) in Chicago, Illinois, in 1998.
 This service covered select rate centers in the Ameritech region.
 Thereafter, as switches and telephone networks were upgraded with location routing number (LRN) capability, LNP was deployed sequentially to the remaining Regional Bell Operating Company (RBOC) areas.
 The FCC since has mandated Wireless Local Number Portability starting November 24, 2003 (in metropolitan areas) and allowed operators to charge an additional monthly Long-Term Telephone Number Portability End-Use Charge as compensation.
 On November 10, 2003, the FCC additionally ruled that number portability applies to landline numbers moving to mobile telephones and, on October 31, 2007, the FCC made clear that the obligation to provide LNP extends to VoIP providers.

 Toll-free telephone numbers (area code +1-800) have been portable through the RespOrg system since 1993 in the US and 1994 in Canada.

 Asia

 Hong Kong

-In Hong Kong, fixed line number portability is available since July 1, 1995, the same day of fixed line telephone market liberalization (i.e., reversal of franchised monopoly), which was a requirement from the government.
-Mobile number portability is available since March 1, 1999.
+In Hong Kong, fixed line number portability has been available since July 1, 1995, the same day of fixed line telephone market liberalization (i.e., reversal of franchised monopoly), which was a requirement from the government.
+Mobile number portability has been available since March 1, 1999.
+Hong Kong was the first country in Asia offering number portability.
 Although the government allowed porting a fixed line number to a mobile carrier or vice versa, the introduction of this service shall be decided by the fixed/mobile carriers in a voluntary basis.
 As of October 2009, fixed-mobile number portability is not available.

 India

-Mobile number portability launched in India in Haryana state on November 25, 2010.
+In India, mobile number portability launched in the state of Haryana on November 25, 2010.
 It was finally launched all over India on January 20, 2011.